It is connected to Bodgaya by a shallow channel, and is considerably lower, with a maximum elevation of about 80 meters.

 Things To Do

-There are no hotels or resorts on Tetagan Island or any of the other islands within Tun Sakaran Marine Park.
+There are no hotels or resorts on Pulau Tetagan or any of the other islands within Tun Sakaran Marine Park.

-Tetagan is located about ±35 minutes by boat from Semporna, ±20 minutes from Pom Pom, ±30 minutes from Mataking and ±1.5 hours from Mabul.
+Tetagan Island is located ±35 minutes by boat from Semporna, ±20 minutes from Pom Pom, ±30 minutes from Mataking and ±1.5 hours from Mabul.

 There are 3 possible derivations for the name of the island.
 One meaning of ‘tetagan’ in Bajau is interconnecting.
-This could relate to the fact that the island is lying adjacent to, and connected with, Bodgaya.
+This could relate to the fact that the island is lying adjacent and connected to Bodgaya.

 However, according to legend, the word Tetagan comes from the word ‘Tetag’, meaning ‘to slash’.
 This is based on a story of a fierce man who lived on the island and would slash any visitors.